lawlawson/JS30-clock/README.md

 1. Press keys corresponding to the displayed drum pads or click on the pads using the mouse.
 2. Enjoy the various drum sounds!

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## Acknowledgements